Pepper LaBeija: Later years and death

 LaBeija and her companion Pamela Jackson had a daughter together, and LaBeija devoted much of her time to her family, raising her daughter and stepson.
 In 1992, Pamela Jackson died.
 As LaBeija's health declined, her children lived with their maternal grandmother.

-LaBeija suffered from diabetes mellitus type 2, which resulted in both her feet being amputated.
+LaBeija suffered from diabetes mellitus type 2, which resulted in both of her feet being amputated.
 She was largely bedridden for the last ten years of her life.
 On May 14, 2003, LaBeija died of a heart attack at Roosevelt Hospital in Manhattan at the age of 54.

 In popular culture

 LaBeija is best known for her appearances in the documentary films Paris Is Burning (1990) and How Do I Look?
 (2006).

-LaBeija also made appearances on The Joan Rivers Show (1991), TV Transvestites (1982), and The Queen (1968).
+LaBeija also made appearances on The Joan Rivers Show (1991), T.V.
+Transvestite (1982), and The Queen (1968).

-Malcolm McLaren quoted LaBeija in a 1989 song and music video "Deep in Vogue", a tribute to the New York gay balls of the 1980s, runway competitions that involved dance, fashion, and attitude.
+Malcolm McLaren mentions LaBeija in a 1989 song and music video "Deep in Vogue", a tribute to the New York gay balls of the 1980s, runway competitions that involved dance, fashion, and attitude.